esmBot/esmBot/PRIVACY.md

 + User IDs (needed for many reasons such as the tag commands and replying to users)
 + Avatars (needed for some embeds and the avatar command)
 + Usernames (for embeds and avatar command)
-+ Discriminators (embeds)
++ Discriminators (userinfo command)
 + Permissions (for checking if a user has perms to run some commands)
 + Whether the user is a bot (needed to prevent other bots from running commands)

-Out of these, **only user IDs are stored in the database**, and they are used only for checking the owner of a tag.
+Out of these, **only user IDs are stored in the database**, and they are used only with the tag system for checking the owner of a tag.

 esmBot uses the following guild-related info:
 + Guild IDs (for guild-specific settings)